StevenPeutz/MacOS-EasyLookUp-tool/installation_guide.md

   set output to "http://translate.google.com/translate_t?sl=auto&tl=en&text=".....
 ```

-(or just walk by my desk and I’ll change it for you)

-**For the google translate part why not use the ‘translate page’ option in the chrome browser menu?**
-This option will be blocked or taken out of our chrome implementation because of privacy concerns from facebooks end.
-This functionality seems to take in the while page and this will also include sensitive (e.g. PII) information we shouldn’t be sharing like this.
-This EasyLookUp tool will only take the manually selected content to be translated.

 **The scripts (after clicking install) do still not all show up under ‘shortcuts’ > ‘services’ (step 3.)**
 If this is the case you should right click the file (see question above for location of scripts) in finder and choose ‘open with atom’.
 This  should open a folder with two scripts, go to the second one (named inf.plist) and check whether the name used in that script is exactly the same as the name of the workflow file itself.
-(Or just come by my desk and I’ll try to fix it).

-**Are we expanding this to contractors or OS reps as well?**
-We want to start small with market specialists and BI analysts and first evaluate the UX and time save estimates of this first group.
-Depending on these results we will look at options for rolling out to contractors and OS reps.
-Where a couple of seconds saved per SRT/ALR job will add up to large time saves quickly.
-To support this evaluation please fill out this 1 minute survey: [**https://forms.gle/kBeGt1vVB63NC9wh7**](https://forms.gle/kBeGt1vVB63NC9wh7)** **

-**Source code and further details:
-**[**https://fburl.com/ikzr3hcr**](https://fburl.com/ikzr3hcr)**  (**quip) or contact me ([stevenpeutz@fb.com](mailto:stevenpeutz@fb.com))

-*Please fill in this 1 minute survey to estimate UX and to find way to improve it: ** *https://forms.gle/kBeGt1vVB63NC9wh7